Business Financing Sources: Complete Canadian Guide | 7 Park Avenue Financial

 4. Receivables Financing: Invoice financing permits businesses to utilize unpaid invoices as collateral, thus enabling effective cash flow management.

-5. Government Funding: Government bodies across various tiers offer financial programs and incentives to bolster small businesses via grants and subsidies
+5. Government Funding: Government bodies across various tiers offer financial programs and incentives to bolster small businesses via grants and subsidies.

-6. Emergency Funding: During the pandemic, special subsidies and relief programs were launched to provide financial aid to businesses in distress - for example the Cerb program
+6. Emergency Funding: During the pandemic, special subsidies and relief programs were launched to provide financial aid to businesses in distress—for example, the CERB program.

 7. Venture Capital Funding: Venture capital firms can offer funds to startups and companies poised for growth, aiding in their accelerated expansion.